All Episodes

 You're not going through a phone company.

-If it's green, then you're going through ATT or whatever your phone company SMS is.
+If it's green, then you're going through AT ⁇ T or whatever your phone company SMS is.

-And it's gotten a point now if if I'm texting somebody and their bubbles are green, screw it.
+And it's gotten a point now if I'm texting somebody and their bubbles are green, screw it.

-You know, they're old-fashioned, they're not up with iMessage, they're still using text, so I don't talk to them.
+They're still using text, so I don't talk to them.

-My point is I don't talk to anybody, but I have an IMing and emailing back and forth a bunch of friends today, and we've been talking about the debate and some other things.
+My point is, I don't talk to anybody, but I have been IMing and emailing back and forth a bunch of friends today.

 I have to tell you something.

-Note I didn't say pay attention to the news because there isn't any news anymore.
+Note, I didn't say pay attention to the news because there isn't any news anymore.

-Well, when you are immersed in the media, you are by definition immersed in pessimism.
+Well, when you are immersed in the media, you are, by definition, immersed in pessimism.

 And you are immersed in negativity.

-I've been surrounded with so much negativism.
+I've been surrounded so much negativism.

-I can't, I can't seem to escape it.
+I can't seem to escape it.

 That's for those of you in Rio Linda.

-So that debate last night, I have to tell you, I I ended up, I had positive vibes throughout this debate last night.
+So that debate last night, I have to tell you, I ended up, I had positive vibes throughout this debate last night.

-the candidates, they were all up.
+The moderators, the talent, i.e. the candidates, they were all up.

-They were all alive, they were all present, they were all aware.
+They were all aware.

 It was out there for everybody to see now.